holmos-ipm/holmos-rpi/INSTALL.md

 ## Software

 ### Raspbian Setup
-Af first boot, a Welcome screen appears.
+At first boot, a "welcome screen" appears.
 Follow the instruction to setup your keyboard, password, and Wifi.
 Updating all packages takes some time, and reboot(s) may be required.
 If updates fail, you may need to setup your proxy first, see below.

 Once everything is done, click the raspberry in the upper left and choose "Preferences" -> "Raspberry Pi Configuration".
 Select "Interfaces" at the top, and enable the camera.
+You may have to reboot once more.

 Now, open a Terminal (black icon at top of screen or Ctrl-Alt-T) and enter `raspistill -f`.
 You should see a full-screen view of the camera.